Your office may be closing down for the holidays. And you are ready to plan a nice restful vacation!

 You can send them a personal email and say,

-“Hope you’ll want to join our 2017 campaign before the end of the year.
+“Hope you’ll want to renew your gift before the end of the year.
 The kids (or frogs, or elderly, or students ) need your help if we are going to xxx (add an impact statement here.)

-Let’s make sure your lovely donors from 2017 don’t become lapsed donors!
+I recommend an all-out effort to make sure your lovely donors who gave last year don’t become lapsed donors!

 Year-End Tip #3:

-Cover your phone lines with a live person next week, including Sunday Dec.
+Cover your phone lines with a live person next week, especially Dec.
 31st.

 Hopefully there will be stock transfers to take care of next week.
-Someone needs to be on the phone line to help direct them.
+Someone needs to be on the phone lines to help direct them.

 Make it easy for your donors to give.